geneichinose/Practical_Application_Assignment_17.1/README.md

 ![feature-importance.png](feature-importance.png)

-Above is the DecisionTreeClassifier Gini-Feature importance as a function of the features.
+Figure.
+The DecisionTreeClassifier Gini-Feature importance as a function of the features.

-**Future work:**
+## Future work:
 1. The next step is to examine the thresholds which here are assumed to be probability of 0.5.
 2. We also did not use the social economic variables given that they would not be available for future predictions.
 However, it would be interesting to included them to see if they give any improvement in the classifiers.